EuroComply

 DeadlineFebruary 17, 2024 (all platforms)

-Max fine€20M or 6% of global turnover
+Max fineUp to 6% of global turnover (VLOPs/VLOSEs); per member state for others

 Primary sectorsSocial Media, Marketplaces, Search Engines